SnickCH/InsurgencySandstormDedicatedServer/README.md

 # Project status

 This is my first docker project.
 If you need more information, find a bug or mistakes in the documentation it is very appreciated if you contact me.
-If you need support it would be the best if you create a new thread in the steam discussion for dedicated servers.
+If you need support it would be the best if you create a new thread in the steam discussion for dedicated servers and first check that it is not an general server issue (related to steamcmd or the game).
+If you think it is a container related issue (based on my image) feel free to contact me.

 ## Timeline
 24.July 2020 - I started on working on a baseline image for steamcmd.
 The testing branche (:test) is already using it.
 So new images can build up on this image and will reduce the build time.
 On the other hand verybody can now use my daily updated steamcmd image for any kind of dedicated servers.
 On the test branch I'm now working on optimizing the image to get less layers to improve the container space and layer usage. https://hub.docker.com/r/snickch/steamcmd

+20.July 2020 - The images are now created on a daily base to make sure that on new updates the image is ready (so I don't have to check it manually any more).

 18.May 2020 - Mods are now supported, as long as they work on Linux.
 To support this, I had to add an empty folder "Mods".Make sure your mods work with Linux before you use them with this container.